 At Bioseutica®, we have been extracting nature’s best from eggs, including LYSOZYME, since the 1950s, perfecting our patented processes to deliver the highest purity standards without using solvents.
-We are the global leader and the only LYSOZYME producer certified to be free of avian flu virus by the Pasteur Texcell Institute.
+We are the global leader and the only LYSOZYME producer certified to be free of the avian flu virus by the Pasteur Texcell Institute.

-Once extracted, our food-grade LYSOZYME is a non-toxic, microcrystalline, odourless powder with a subtly sweet taste.
+Once extracted, our food-grade LYSOZYME is a non-toxic, microcrystalline, odorless powder with a subtly sweet taste.
 Available from free-range sources upon request, the remaining egg white goes on to be used to produce ice creams, cakes, and other foods.

-Not just gram-positive bacteria
+Not just Gram-positive bacteria

 Studies of LYSOZYME’s antiviral potential have shown promise against herpes virus5, HIV6, bovine diarrhoeal virus7, and foot-and-mouth strains8.
-Anti-fungal activity has been identified against Candida Albicans9,10
+Anti-fungal activity has been identified against Candida Albicans9,10.

 Food: Increasing shelf-life, reducing spoilage, and bioactive packaging